Manage Windows as a service using System Center Configuration Manager

 Download Settings: On the Download Settings tab, configure the following settings:

-Specify whether the client will download and install the software updates when a client is connected to a slow network or is using a fallback content location.
+Specify whether the client downloads and installs the software updates when a client is connected to a slow network or is using a fallback content location.

 Specify whether to have the client download and install the software updates from a fallback distribution point when the content for the software updates is not available on a preferred distribution point.